TheWidlarzGroup/react-native-video/README.md

 Platforms: iOS

 #### maxBitRate
-Sets the desired limit, in bits per second, when multiple video streams are available for a playlist.
+Sets the desired limit, in bits per second, of network bandwidth consumption when multiple video streams are available for a playlist.

 Example:
 ```